francois-durand/package_helper_test_2022_01_20_10h10/README.rst

 This is a test of Package Helper 2.
+So nice.

 * Free software: GNU General Public License v3